 Playing Tug With Your Dog Won’t Make Him Aggressive

 Old school trainers really did a great job at discouraging playing tug of war.
 It’s still one of the most commonly asked questions; “Won’t it make my dog aggressive?”
 No, it doesn’t make dogs aggressive.
 Nor will it make your dog see you as weak or less dominant if you let him win.
-If you let your dog a game it makes him enjoy the game even more, it’s a great confidence builder.
+If you let your dog a game it makes him enjoy the game even more, and it’s a great confidence builder for them.

 Playing tug of war with your dog is a great way to mentally and physically exercise your dog.
 Minute for minute it’s the best way to help burn off some energy – for dog and owner alike.

 You’ll still find the occasional trainer who still tells people not to play tug with their dog.
 They claim that playing tug with your dog leads to dominance and aggression issues.
 But that’s an old school myth.
 There has been no evidence found that suggests a link between tug and aggression.
 In fact the evidence we do have is that tug is a great confidence builder, and that it’s a fun way to keep our dogs exercised & entertained.

 Playing a game of tug of war with your dog is one of the easiest ways to engage in meaningful play with our canine companions.
 It’s great exercise for dog and owner alike, and it’s mentally challenging for our dog.